arcilli/investsuite-api-docs/docs/value-added-apis/custom_data.md

 To overwrite a certain type of timeseries data for one or more instruments on specific dates, simply provide the data for these instruments on the dates to overwrite again.

-Also note that trying to upload a timeseries with a different currency than the one alrady present in the cache will throw an error.
+Also note that trying to upload a timeseries with a different currency than the one already present in the cache will throw an error.

 ### QUERY